zyedidia/micro/runtime/help/options.md

                instead.
    - `itab`: tab characters before the first visible character in a line.
              If this is not set, `tab` will be shown instead.

+   Only `tab` and `itab` can display multiple characters (if possible), otherwise only the first character will be displayed.

    An example of this option value could be `tab=>,space=.,itab=|>,ispace=|`

    The color of the shown character is determined by the `indent-char`